Partha23-GitHub/Partha23-GitHub/README.md

 - 👋 Hi, I’m Partha Manna
 - 👀 I’m interested in Backend Development...
-- 💞️ I’m looking to collaborate on Java,Spring,Springboot Projects...
+- 💞️ I’m looking to collaborate on Java, Spring, and Springboot Projects...
-- 📫 Please Contact me on parthamanna.bit23@gmail.com or you can meaasge me on LinkedIn : https://www.linkedin.com/in/partha-manna-78b592199/
+- 📫 Please write an email on parthamanna.bit23@gmail.com or you can message me on LinkedIn: https://www.linkedin.com/in/partha-manna-78b592199/

 <!---
 Partha23-GitHub/Partha23-GitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.